AMM CEO

 It was God’s Word, Godly songs, and Godly thoughts that navigated me through these trying times.
 One phrase that kept coming to me over and over again was, “Because He lives I can face tomorrow”.
 I was going to have to be strong for those around me.
 I started believing that I could do it.
 I wasn’t believing in my human strength.
 I was starting to be convinced of His strength in me.
 That phrase reminded me that not only does He live, but He lives in me.
 He is active in me.
 He lives even in the middle of dark days and nights.
 If anybody could get me out of this one; He could and He would.
 Because of His triumph over 2,000 years, I knew I could win in the midst of my momentary affliction.
 I started feeling like together, God and I could do this.
 Actually, I had an entire posse.
 I had the Father, the Son, the Holy Spirit, plus Goodness and Mercy following me.
 Come on devil, because He lives in me I’m ready to fight this thing out.
 I’m ready to stand.

 I started to think of all Christ’s suffering on the cross.
 All he endured.
 All he went through.
 My issues didn’t seem so daunting.
-Besides, the scriptures said the same power that raised Jesus from the dead dwelled in me.
+Besides, the scriptures said the same power that raised Jesus from the dead dwelt in me.
 To this day the phrase “Because He lives” is a source of great strength to me.
 In this coming Easter season remember that no matter what you are facing early one Sunday morning Jesus Christ got up out of the ground with all power in His hand.
 Because He lives, you can and you will make it out of any situation.
 Keep your head up because the last time I checked, He was still living.

 www.andremitchell.com